jfrog/charts/stable/mission-control/UPGRADE_NOTES.md

 **DOWNTIME IS REQUIRED FOR AN UPGRADE!**

-* Data export is done with a migration script jfmcDataExport.sh (available in the other installers.
-Please get the file from https://jfrog.com/download-jfrog-platform).
-You can obtain the file from the docker compose installer.
+* Data export is done with a migration script jfmcDataExport.sh (available under files directory in mission-control chart).

 * Upgrade steps:
 1. Stop old mission-control pod (scale down replicas to 0).
 Postgresql still exists